 1 Sm'thsonian Institution.
 Bureau of American Ethnology.
-Bulletin 41: Antiouties of the Mesa Verde National Park, Spruce-Tree House.
+Bulletin 41: Anriquities of the Mesa Verde National Park, Spruce-Tree House.
 By Jesse Walter Fewkes.
-Pp. vii+57: 21 plates.
-(1909.)
-Bulletin 42: Tubercolosis among certain Indian Tribes of the United States.
-By Aleš Hrdlička.
+Pp. viii+57: 21 plates.
+(1209.)
+Bulletin 42: Tuberculosis among certain Indian Tribes of the United States.
+By Ales Hrdlicka.
 Pp. vii+48; 22 plates.
 (1909.)

-The remedies suggested to improve this condition of things are increased attention to hygiene, disinfection of the sputum, and isolation of the sick.
+The remedies suggested to improve this condition of

+things are increased attention to hygiene, disinfection of the sputum, and isolation of the sick.
 It is clear that there will be considerable difficulty in enforcing precautions of this kind among such a people.
-Dr. Hrdlička gives a significant warning that curators of museums should be on their guard against the danger of carelessly handling, without previous disinfection, articles, particularly fabrics, received from Indian homes.
+Dr. Hrdlicka gives a significant warning that curators of museums should be on their guard against the danger of carelessly handling, without previous disinfection, articles, particularly fabrics, received from Indian forgotten race.

-The conditions of earlier Indian life are illustrated in an interesting way by the report published in the 41st Bulletin of the Bureau, by Dr. J. W. Fewkes, on the cliff-dwellings known as the Spruce-Tree ruins in the Mesa Verde National Park, Colorado.
-Here we find Kivas, or circular pit-dwellings, in connection with the series of caves once inhabited by a now forgotten race.
 With a view to a population of some four mutual protection, hundred souls was crowded within this narrow area.
-Dr. Fewkes believes that he can explain the reason why the Kivas are built underground and are circular in form, on the theory that both conditions are survivals from the ancient the most ancient part of the existing ruins.
+Dr. Fewkes believes that he can explain the reason why the Kivas are built underground and are circular in form, on the theory that both conditions are survivals from the ancient to the arrival of the whites.
+While the country was still largely unsettled they were accustomed to a natural and active life, were inured the most ancient part of the existing ruins.
 These people lived in the age of stone, no metal implements, even those of copper, having been discovered.
 They had some belief in a world beyond the grave, because they laid mortuary offerings with the dead.
 Their conditions of life resembled those of the Pueblo population, and as these survived until comparatively modern times it is very difficult to assign a date to the present ruins.
 They lived by a rude kind of farming, growing maize, beans, and melons; their women had some skill in pottery.
 They seem to have used their underground Kivas as places where they carried on a constant round of tribal ceremonial.
 They lived a retired life, and were little influenced by foreign culture.
 The ruins have now been carefully restored under the supervision of Dr. Fewkes, whose report, fully illustrated, gives an excellent account of a strange forgotten race.